mcm4628/extfamily_institutionalization/trends_analysis.md

 <</dd_do>>
 ~~~~

-And then sum across all ages to get a cumulative number of transitions before 18th bithday.
+And then sum across all ages to get a cumulative number of transitions before "$adult_age"th bithday.

 ~~~~
 <<dd_do: quietly>>